-Microsoft cloud computing enables the delivery of computing services including servers, archive storage, databases, networking, software, analytics and business intelligence via “the cloud” (the internet) providing faster innovation, flexible resources to businesses wishing to scale.
+Microsoft cloud computing enables the delivery of computing services, including servers, archive storage, databases, networking, software, analytics and business intelligence via “the cloud” (the internet) providing faster innovation, and flexible resources to businesses wishing to scale.

-Indeed, most cloud computing services can be categorised into four broad types: infrastructure as a service (IaaS), platform as a service (PaaS) or server-less, and software as a service (SaaS).
+Indeed, most cloud computing services can be categorised into four broad types: infrastructure as a service (IaaS), platform as a service (PaaS) or serverless, and software as a service (SaaS).
 These are sometimes referred to as the cloud computing "stack" because they build on top of one another.
-And that’s why many of our clients find themselves in need of a full stack developer or cloud architect to work within public and private cloud models helping develop tool integrations, cloud security, api management and the overall cloud infrastructure.
-In this circumstance, it was microsoft themselves who required our help sourcing talent.
+Many of our clients need a full stack developer or cloud architect to work within public and private cloud models, helping develop tool integrations, cloud security, api management and the overall cloud infrastructure.
+In this circumstance, microsoft themselves required our help sourcing talent.

 The Challenge: Find Talent For Multiple Microsoft Cloud Computing Jobs